-Many cyclists are unaware that when they are riding their bikes, they are covered by their auto insurance for injuries that might occur as the result of an accident with another vehicle.
-Your auto insurance can extend coverage to you as a cyclist, and you are also eligible to receive benefits from the insurance company of a motorist that is involved in the accident with you.
+Cyclists often don’t realize that when they are riding their bikes, they are covered by their auto insurance for injuries that might occur as the result of an accident with another vehicle.
+You may also be eligible to receive benefits from the insurance company of the motorist that is involved in the accident with you.
 Cyclists can receive medical payments, pain and suffering benefits, and more if they file a claim with the auto insurance company.

-The coverage you will receive through your insurance company depends on what you carry.
-If you don’t have your own policy, you may be covered under the policy of a guardian or family member.
+What you may qualify for from your insurance company will depends on the coverages your policy includes.
+If you don’t have your own policy, you may be covered under the policy of a guardian or family member (assuming you’re listed on their policy).
 There is also coverage available through the auto insurance company of the motorist involved in the accident.

-The amount of benefits for which you qualify may not be the same as what you would receive in a car accident, but it can make a big difference in the event of an injury, and is well worth seeking in a cycling accident.
+The amount of benefits for which you qualify may not be the same as what you would receive in a car accident, but it can make a big difference during your recovery period.

-The first and most important thing to do is to treat the accident just as you would a car accident.
+The most important thing to do is to treat the accident just as you would a car accident.
 If you can, take photographs of the scene.
 Cell phone cameras are convenient for this.
 You should also call the police and ensure that a report is taken if needed.
-Both the photos and the report are very helpful in establishing what happened and seeking the right benefits.
-Be sure to collect contact and insurance information from them at the scene.
+Both the photos and the report are helpful in establishing what happened and seeking the right benefits.
+Be sure to collect contact and insurance information from everyone involved in the collision.

-The next step is to call your insurance company and file a claim.
+The next step is to call your insurance company.
 It may be helpful to talk to your agent and to seek advice regarding what is likely to be covered.
-If a motorist is involved and you do not have insurance, you can file a claim directly against that driver with their insurance company.
+If a motorist is involved and you do not have insurance, you can file a claim directly with the driver’s insurance company.
 You can file this claim no matter who is found at fault; and remember, the decision of the police as to who was at fault does not necessarily mean the insurance company will draw the same conclusion.

 Involving the Courts in Your Claim

 As a cyclist, it’s important to remember that you share the road with much larger vehicles, and that you are required to follow rules of the road as much as anyone behind the wheel of a car.
-Insurance benefits exist for those cases when an accident cannot be avoided, but it is always best to avoid them when possible.
 Ride safely and carefully, but know what your rights are when an accident does occur.